 In urban areas, roads tend to be well-lit and maintained.
-Nevertheless. drivers often disobev traffic laws and ignore lane markings while maneuvering concested streets.
-In isolated rural areas, poor road conditions. combined with a lack of liahtina. sianaae. and security, often makes driving hazardous.
+Nevertheless, drivers often disobey traffic laws and ignore lane markings while maneuvering congested streets.
+In isolated rural areas, poor road conditions, combined with a lack of lighting, signage, and security, often makes driving hazardous.
 Like Americans, Argentines drive on the right side of the road.
-Argentina's rate of traffic-related deaths was 9 per 100,000 people in 2021, lower than the US rate (14) and lower than the average in Latin America and the Caribbean (14).
+Argentina's rate of traffic-related deaths was 14 per 100,000 people in 2019, higher than the US rate (13) but lower than the average in Latin America and the Caribbean (17).